Madi-S/universal-cache/README.md

 # universal-cache
-Lightweight and yet powerful way to cache and invalidate caches for anything in Python
+Lightweight and yet powerful way to cache and invalidate caches for anything in Python.

+Works perfectly fine with ane web frameworks (django, fastapi, blacksheep, flask ...), just regular functions and class methods.

+Does not support `asyncio`, but it can be easily converted to `asyncio`

-Requirements: redis, pottery
+Requirements: redis, pottery (exact requirements will be updated soon).

 Example usage located in `__init__.py`: